Canal du Midi: Flora and fauna

 The canal is a long ribbon of water stretching through the landscape and attracts many animal species.
 Several species of fish such as bream breed in the canal, and others reproduce in its feeding rivers and spend part of their life in the canal.
 Molluscs such as anadontes, a kind of freshwater mussel, and corbicules, a kind of freshwater clam, occur in the canal.
 Invasive Coypu (River rat or nutria) and Muskrats introduced from the Americas burrow into the banks, which they damage.
 Finally, many animals and birds come to drink water from the canal.

 The canal is also a very vegetated place.
 In the beginning, Pierre-Paul Riquet planted trees to stabilize the banks of the canal especially where it overlooked the surrounding lands.
 The willow was widely used for its rapid growth.
 The engineer also planted irises on the side of the canal to reduce subsidence of its banks.
 In the 18th century, the trees planted along the canal become a source of income.
 So mulberries were planted for rearing silkworms.
 Then, with the end of the silk culture in 1772, the mulberry trees were replaced by the poplar from Italy which was the most productive wood.
 Structures and lock-keepers' houses were decorated with fruit trees.
-At the Revolution plantations around the canal had approximately 60,000 trees when there were only 45,000 at the beginning.
+At the time of the French Revolution plantations around the canal had approximately 60,000 trees when there were only 45,000 at the beginning.
 It was under the First Empire that plane trees began to be planted to replace the cut trees, which are today the dominant variety along the canal.

 However, for several years, plane trees have been infected with canker stain, a disease caused by a microscopic fungus called Ceratocystis platani.
 The first outbreaks were detected in 2006 with the number of infected plane trees reaching 83 in 2008 and 153 in 2009.
 Selective tree-felling campaigns have been conducted to try to stop the spread but with no effect.
 In addition, there is no effective treatment against the disease.
 In 2011, 211 places and 1,338 diseased trees have been identified.
 In 15 to 20 years all 42,000 plane trees of the Canal du Midi will have to be felled and replaced mainly by other species (ash, lime), after initial experiments with a variety of plane-tree resisting the parasite.